A homework on mulitway fixed effect approach

 df_all = solution.question4(df_all,M,gamma_hat)

 Noticed how even the variance of the residual has shrunk?
 Now is the time to remember STATS 101.
 We have all heard this thing about degree of freedom correction!
-Indeed we should correct our raw variance estimates to control for the fact that we have estimated a bunhc of dummies.
-Usually we use n/n-1 because we only estimate one mean.
-Here however we have estimated n_s +n_c - 1 means!
+Indeed we should correct our raw variance estimates to control for the fact that we have estimated a bunch of dummies.
+Usually we use $n/n-1$ because we only estimate one mean.
+Here however we have estimated $n_s + n_c - 1$ means!
 Hence we should use

 please do: